oVirt/ovirt-site/source/release/3.5.1/index.html.md

 ### ovirt-log-collector

+**Fixed in oVirt 3.5.1 RC1**
-* [RHEV] rhevm-log-collector does not gather /etc/ovirt-engine-reports or /etc/ovirt-engine-dwh
+ - [RHEV] rhevm-log-collector does not gather /etc/ovirt-engine-reports or /etc/ovirt-engine-dwh
  - postgres data is not collected
  - remove password leak from ovirt-engine setup answer file